Imran Nahumarury

-Imran Nahumarury (born 12 November 1978) is a retired Indonesian football player and manager who previously played as midfielder for PSB Bogor, Persikota Tangerang, Persija Jakarta, Persib Bandung, Persita Tangerang, Persikabo Bogor, PSSB Bireuen and the Indonesia national team.
+Imran Nahumarury (born 12 November 1978) is an Indonesian former football player and manager who previously played as midfielder for PSB Bogor, Persikota Tangerang, Persija Jakarta, Persib Bandung, Persita Tangerang, Persikabo Bogor, PSSB Bireuen and the Indonesia national team.

 Club statistics

 International career

 Imran's international career began in 1999 and finished in 2002.
 His last call-up for the national team was for the 2002 Tiger Cup.
 He scored his first goals on 20 November 1999 against Cambodia in the 2000 AFC Asian Cup qualification.